 Do you know how these bubble packaging materials that you use every day were created?
-We will discuss about the backstory today.
+We will discuss the backstory today.

-What people used before bubble wrap
+What did people use before bubble wrap?

 To wrap objects in the past, people used processed mulberry bark.
 Later, people utilized cardboard boxes and tin cans to carry and transport goods.
-Food were typically transported in tin cans, while heavier and bigger stuff were transported in cardboard boxes.
-In addition, newspaper was also utilized to wrap things up for transport.
+Food was typically transported in tin cans, while heavier and bigger stuff was transported in cardboard boxes.
+In addition, the newspaper was also utilized to wrap things up for transport.
 Unfortunately, the outcome was not so good because the ink from the old newspaper would discolor the items.
 Besides, newspaper slips off and breaks easily, and also provides inadequate cushioning protection.

-How bubble wrap was created
+How was bubble wrap created?

-Bubble wrap has become so common and popular in our everyday life, so it is simple to forget that the invention of this ubiquitous plastic film filled with air bubbles was the brainchild of two engineers from USA.
+Bubble wrap has become so common and popular in our everyday life, so it is simple to forget that the invention of this ubiquitous plastic film filled with air bubbles was the brainchild of two engineers from the USA.
 By simply taping two shower curtains together, Alfred Fielding and Marc Chavannes invented a kind of bubble material in 1957.
 Sadly, their intended customers did not share their enthusiasm for bubble-filled wallpaper and bubble insulation for greenhouses.

-Sealed Air Corporation first trademarked Bubble Wrap in 1960, and soon after that it was used as packing material, earning the product its now-famous name.
+Sealed Air Corporation first trademarked Bubble Wrap in 1960, and soon after that, it was used as packing material, earning the product its now-famous name.
 Bubble Wrap’s reputation quickly spread among other organizations after initially being requested by IBM to safeguard their massive systems and data.
 When Sealed Air figured out how to use bubble wrap to line envelopes, it was a bubble wrap miracle!